Capital Funding Process

 - Your organization is a not-for-profit with documented tax-exempt status pursuant to Section 501(c)(3) of the internal Revenue Service code or able to designate a fiscal conduit with such status.

-- Your organization is one of the 34 members of the Cultural Institutions Group or received a CDF panel recommendation in one of the past three Fiscal Years from the date you are requesting funds.
+- Your organization is one of the 34 members of the Cultural Institutions Group or has received a baseline CDF recommendation from the Department of Cultural Affairs in fiscal years: City FY 2020, 2021, or 2022.

 - Your organization guarantees that any capital funding received from the City will not be used to advance or support sectarian activity, including (but not limited to) religious worship, instruction or proselytizing.